KangersHub/TorrentLeechX/README.md

 * `/leech archive`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will create a .tar.gz file of the output directory, and send the files in the chat, splited into PARTS of 1024MiB each, due to Telegram limitations]

 * `/gleech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
-And this will download the files from the given link or torrent and will upload to the drive using rclone.
+And this will download the files from the given link or torrent and will upload to the cloud using rclone.

-* `/gleech archive` This command will compress the folder/file and will upload to your google drive.
+* `/gleech archive` This command will compress the folder/file and will upload to your cloud.

 * `/leech unzip`: This will unzip the .zip file and dupload to telegram.

-* `/gleech unzip`: This will unzip the .zip file and upload to drive.
+* `/gleech unzip`: This will unzip the .zip file and upload to cloud.

 * `/leech unrar`: This will unrar the .rar file and dupload to telegram.

-* `/gleech unrar`: This will unrar the .rar file and upload to drive.
+* `/gleech unrar`: This will unrar the .rar file and upload to cloud.

 * `/leech untar`: This will untar the .tar file and upload to telegram.

-* `/gleech untar`: This will untar the .tar file and upload to drive.
+* `/gleech untar`: This will untar the .tar file and upload to cloud..

-* `/tleech`: This will mirror the telegram files to ur respective cloud drive.
+* `/tleech`: This will mirror the telegram files to ur respective cloud cloud.

-* `/tleech unzip`: This will unzip the .zip telegram file and upload to drive.
+* `/tleech unzip`: This will unzip the .zip telegram file and upload to cloud.

-* `/tleech unrar`: This will unrar the .rar telegram file and upload to drive.
+* `/tleech unrar`: This will unrar the .rar telegram file and upload to cloud.

-* `/tleech untar`: This will untar the .tar telegram file and upload to drive.
+* `/tleech untar`: This will untar the .tar telegram file and upload to cloud.

+* `/getsize`: This will give you total size of your destination folder in cloud.

 * [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.